METALS-London zinc hits 3-year high, aluminium a 16-month peak

 China's is the world's largest base metals consumer.

-LME aluminium reached as high as $2,054 a tonne, the loftiest since February last year, bringing gains for the year to around 13 percent.
-It closed at $2,043 a tonne from $2,020.
+LME aluminium reached as high as $2,044 a tonne, the loftiest since February last year, bringing gains for the year to around 13 percent.
+It traded at $2,038 a tonne in rings, up 0.89 percent.

 The discount for cash aluminium over the three-month price CMAL0-3 has fallen to 18-month lows amid dwindling exchange stocks, reigniting a long debate about how tight the market really is.